The Green Papers: 2026 General Election

 The current Governor is unaffected by the State's term limit.

-Candidate Republican state Delegate Christopher "Eric" Bouchat
+Republican state Delegate Christopher "Eric" Bouchat - apparently not a candidate

 Candidate Republican Carl A. Brunner, Jr.